perforce/helix-authentication-service/docs/Swarm.md

 ```

 The IdP settings come from the auth service: the entity identifier is hard-coded
-to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host
+to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the
-and port on which the service is running.
-The public key is likely in the `certs`
+address defined by `SVC_BASE_URI` in the auth service configuration.
+The public
-directory of the auth service.
+key is likely in the `certs` directory of the auth service.

 ### Auth Service